beatrice-occhiena/Computational_intelligence/FinalProject/README.md

 2. **Memory Management** - In AI implementations, especially those using search strategies, it's crucial to remember which states have been visited to prevent redundant evaluations and infinite loops.
 This requires more sophisticated memory management than a simple tree traversal.

 ## Implementation

+### Quixo extended class
+We've created

+#### Symmetry Management
+As mentioned in the previous section, the board has 8 symmetries.
+This means that, given a state, we can generate up to 8 equivalent states.

+Approximating Q function with a Neural Network???